probcomp/Venturecxx/doc/on-latents.md

   attach these LKernels to them (which will need to be compatibility checked) and run that proposal."?

+- What are the right generalizations to cooperating with other kinds of proposals (slice, HMC, enumeration, variational)?
+Do we just want to say that LKernels are M-H only, for instance on the grounds that their raison d'etre is to take advantage of cancellations in acceptance ratios?

 [^lsrs]: Does this pattern subsume latent simulation requests?
 Can a latent simulation request be mechaniced as an exposed simulation request for a foreign SP that has a latent like this?
 I would be much